Why Are There Different Names for God in Different Ages?

 After coming to this realization, I thought: “The Lord Jesus promised that He shall come again.
 So, will His name change when He returns?”
 Then I raised this question.

 My co-worker answered with certainty, “God’s name will surely change when the Lord returns in the last days.
 Let’s take a look at the prophecies in Revelation.
 ‘He that has an ear, let him hear what the Spirit says to the churches; To him that overcomes will I give to eat of the hidden manna, and will give him a white stone, and in the stone a new name written, which no man knows saving he that receives it’ (Revelation 2:17).
 ‘Him that overcomes will I make a pillar in the temple of my God, and he shall go no more out: and I will write on him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write on him my new name’ (Revelation 3:12).
 These words prophesy that when the Lord Jesus returns, He will have a new name.
 Since it’s a new name, it can neither be Jesus nor Jehovah.
 Then what will be His new name?
 Revelation 15:3 records: ‘And they sing the song of Moses the servant of God, and the song of the Lamb, saying, Great and marvelous are your works, Lord God Almighty; just and true are your ways, you King of saints.’
 Revelation 1:8 says: ‘I am Alpha and Omega, the beginning and the ending, said the Lord, which is, and which was, and which is to come, the Almighty.’
 And God’s words say, ‘And so, when the final age—the age of the last days—arrives, My name shall change again.
-I shall not be called Jehovah, or Jesus, much less the Messiah, but shall be called the powerful Almighty God Himself, and under this name I shall bring the entire age to an end.
+I shall not be called Jehovah, or Jesus, much less the Messiah—I shall be called the powerful Almighty God Himself, and under this name I shall bring the entire age to an end.
 I was once known as Jehovah.
-I was also called the Messiah, and people once called Me Jesus the Savior because they loved and respected Me.
-But today I am not the Jehovah or Jesus that people knew in times past—I am the God who has returned in the last days, the God who shall bring the age to an end.
-I am the God Himself that rises up at the ends of the earth, replete with My entire disposition, and full of authority, honor and glory.’
+I was also called the Messiah, and people once called Me Jesus the Savior with love and esteem.
+Today, however, I am no longer the Jehovah or Jesus that people knew in times past; I am the God who has returned in the last days, the God who shall bring the age to an end.
+I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.’
 From the prophecies and God’s words, we can see that God indeed has a new name in His work of the last days.
 This name is the Almighty, that is, Almighty God.
 Though Jehovah, Jesus and Almighty God are called differently, They are one God, who is, and who was, and who is to come, the Almighty.”

 This fellowshiping made me suddenly see the light.
 It turns out that the name of the Lord Jesus will change when He returns, and that Revelation has already prophesied the new name of the returned Lord.